-Regarding the raptor species, for which Wicklow Mountains SPA are designated (e.g. merlin and peregrine), a study by Ruddock & Whitfield22, which included a review of previous studies in this area, offers no definitive distance after which disturbance to merlin is not significant but indicates that an upper limit of 300-500m may be sufficient in the case of breeding or nesting merlin.
+Regarding the raptor species, for which Wicklow Mountains SPA are designated (e.g. merlin and peregrine), a study by Ruddock & Whitfield27, which included a review of previous studies in this area, offers no definitive distance after which disturbance to merlin is not significant but indicates that an upper limit of 300-500m may be sufficient in the case of breeding or nesting merlin.
 Likewise a distance of 500-750m is likely to be sufficient for breeding peregrines.
 Adopting a precautionary approach, based on the available data regarding disturbance distances for merlin and peregrine, it can be concluded that disturbance to these bird species would be most likely to occur within 1km (i.e. the disturbance ZoI is 1km).
-There are no European sites within the disturbance ZoI; the next nearest European site to the proposed development is 4.3km away.
-There are also no habitat areas within the disturbance ZoI of the proposed development that support populations of the SCI species for which Wicklow Mountains SPA is designated.
+There are no European sites within the disturbance ZoI; the next nearest European site (Wicklow Mountains SPA) to the Proposed Scheme is 4.3km away.
+There are also no habitat areas within the disturbance ZoI of the Proposed Scheme that support populations of the SCI species for which Wicklow Mountains SPA is designated.
 Considering the above, there is no potential for the Proposed Scheme to result in disturbance / displacement impacts on the SCI species for which Wicklow Mountains SPA is designated.

-103 Although no signs of kingfisher were recorded during field surveys of the Proposed Scheme, kingfisher, an Annex I bird species, is known to be present in the wider study area, in particular, along the River Liffey and the Grand Canal.
+Although no signs of kingfisher were recorded during field surveys of the Proposed Scheme, kingfisher, an Annex I bird species, is known to be present in the wider study area, in particular, along the River Camac and the Grand Canal.
 Any kingfisher populations which are present in the vicinity of the Proposed Scheme are not considered to be associated with the SCI populations of any European site.
-Kingfisher territories can extend over approximately 3-5km of a river catchment24.
-The nearest SPA for which kingfisher has been designated is the River Boyne and Blackwater SPA, which is located approximately 31.9km away.
+Kingfisher territories can extend over approximately 3-5km of a river catchment29.
+The nearest SPA for which kingfisher has been designated is the River Boyne and Blackwater SPA, which is located approximately 40.3km away.
 Therefore, kingfisher present in the vicinity of the Proposed Scheme are not associated with an SPA population.

-104 Although no signs of otter were recorded during multidisciplinary field surveys of the Proposed Scheme, the River Liffey, River Camac and the Grand Canal are known to support otter, an Annex II and IV mammal species.
-The nearest SAC to the Proposed Scheme for which otter has been designated is Wicklow Mountains SAC which is located approximately 11.9km south of the Proposed Scheme.
-Research carried out by Ó'Néill et al. (2009) on ranging behaviours of otter on river systems in Ireland found that female otter ranges averaged 7.5km while male otter home ranges varied up to 21km.
-The Proposed Scheme only interacts with the following watercourses: Annfield River, River Camac, Grand Canal, River Liffey, Liffey Estuary Upper and Liffey Estuary Lower.
-Whilst these watercourses lie within the typical territorial ranges of otters, none of them share any hydrological connection to the Wicklow Mountains SAC- it is the River Dodder which provides the key hydrological pathway between the Wicklow Mountains SAC and Dublin City.
-In addition, the Wicklow Mountains SAC lies within the Dodder_SC_010 subcatchment and the Proposed Scheme lies within the Liffey_SC_090 subcatchment.
-Given the separation which exists between the Wicklow Mountains SAC and the Proposed Scheme the otter population in the vicinity of the Proposed Scheme is regarded to be distinct to that of the SAC.
-Therefore, disturbance and displacement impacts on the QI otter population for Wicklow Mountains SAC, as a result of the Proposed Scheme, can be excluded.
+Although no signs of otter were recorded during multidisciplinary field surveys of the Proposed Scheme, the River Dodder, River Camac and the Grand Canal are known to support otter, an Annex II and IV mammal species.
+The nearest SAC to the Proposed Scheme for which otter has been designated is Wicklow Mountains SAC which is located approximately 5.3km south of the Proposed Scheme.
+Research carried out by Ó'Néill et al. (2009) on ranging behaviours of otter on river systems in Ireland found that female otter ranges averaged 7.5km while male otter home ranges varied up to 21km.).
+The Proposed Scheme interacts with the following watercourses: River Poddle, River Camac, Grand Canal, River Dodder (through the construction of Construction Compound TC4 and associated contaminated run-off), Liffey Estuary Upper and Liffey Estuary Lower.
+Whilst these watercourses lie within the typical territorial ranges of otters, only the River Dodder (Dodder_040) shares a hydrological connection to the Wicklow Mountains SAC.
+The Tallaght section of the Proposed Scheme also lies within the same subcatchment as Wicklow Mountains